hyprwm/hyprland-wiki/pages/Configuring/Workspace-Rules.md

 # Workspace Rules
 You can set workspace rules to achieve workspace-specific behaviors.
 For instance, you can define a workspace where all windows are drawn without borders or gaps.

+For layout-specific rules, see the specific layout page.
+For example: [Master Layout->Workspace Rules](../Master-Layout#workspace-rules)

 ## Syntax
 ```ini